ymxlzgy/commonscenes/README.md

 ### FID/KID
 This metric aims to evaluate scene-level fidelity.
-To evaluate FID/KID, you need to first download our preprocessed files of 3D-FUTURE models from [here](https://www.campar.in.tum.de/public_datasets/2023_commonscenes_zhai/3D-FUTURE-SDF.zip), then collect ground truth top-down renderings by running `collect_gt_sdf_images.py`.
+To evaluate FID/KID, you need to first download our preprocessed files of 3D-FUTURE meshes from [here](https://www.campar.in.tum.de/public_datasets/2023_commonscenes_zhai/3D-FUTURE-SDF.zip), then collect ground truth top-down renderings by running `collect_gt_sdf_images.py`.

 Make sure you download all the files and preprocess the 3D-FRONT.
 The renderings of generated scenes can be obtained inside `eval_3dfront.py`.